4GeeksAcademy/css-tutorial-exercises-course/exercises/07-Very-Specific-Rules/README.md

 ![Example Image](../../.learn/assets/07-1.png?raw=true)
->Important: You should **NOT** modify the index.html file
+>Important: You should **NOT** modify the index.html file.

 ## :bulb: Hint:

-1. The `!important` attribute helps to override over other attributes.
+1. The `!important` attribute helps to override other attributes.